-I started with my current company in Vancouver in November of 2016.
-This company is a multi-million dollar company employing about 60 people.
-Since I joined, here are many of my professional wins.
+I started with my current company in Vancouver in November of 2016 when I returned to Canada.
+This company is a multi-million dollar company employing about 80 people.
+Since I joined at the end of 2016, here are many of my professional wins in chronological order.

 - Discovered and cleaned out server hacks (Linux, PHP)